MicrosoftDocs/architecture-center/docs/guide/technology-choices/vector-search.md

 ### Data Management

+Vectors are composed of various data structures and data sources.
+Choosing the right data structure and modeling approach for each Azure servce can greatly impact the performance and efficiency of your application.

-Understand suitable data characteristics, data modeling, and how to vectorize data to store in each Azure services.
+Understand suitable data characteristics, data modeling, and how to vectorize data to store in each Azure service for your workload.

 | Capability              | Azure Cosmos DB for PostgreSQL       | Azure Cosmos DB for MongoDB (vCore)  | Azure Database for PostgreSQL (Flex) | Azure AI Search                              | Azure SQL Database                   |
 | ----------------------- | ------------------------------------ | ------------------------------------ | ------------------------------------ | -------------------------------------------- | ------------------------------------ |